Special Education, B.A.

 - Praxis Core/CASE exam scores meeting Alaska Department of Education & Early Development requirements for initial teacher certification.
 The Praxis Core exam assesses basic knowledge in reading, writing, and math.

-- Letter of recommendation from someone other than an education professor speaking to the student’s potential as a certified teacher.
+- Two letters of recommendation from individuals other than an education professor speaking to the student’s potential as a certified teacher.

 - Satisfactory completion of all courses